 Details of the forecast trial, such as location and capacity of the target generator, are required by all FSPs and comprise the trial Metadata.
-In Appendix A "Metadata Checklist" provides the typically required information you'll need to prepare for the FSPs participating in the trial and is designed to use as a spreadsheet to fill out.
+Appendix A "Metadata Checklist" provides the information that is typically needed by FSPs for participation in a trial and is designed to be used as a spreadsheet form that is completed during the preparation phase of a t/b.

 This should also include the desired format (filename and content) of the forecasts you'll be comparing.
-The clearest way to communicate the forecast file format to multiple FSPs is to provide an example file.
+The best way to communicate the forecast file format to multiple FSPs is to provide an example file.